Posts

 Government Intervention and its Spillover Effects

-One of my cousins works as a Chief Executive Engineer for Pakistan's Water and Power Development Authority (WAPDA).
-He is now serving in Gilgit-Baltistan (GB).
-He has sent a proposal to the Planning and Development Ministry of Pakistan.
-He told me about political and bureaucratic red tape in Pakistan.
-I want to provide the reader with some background.
-My cousin is a dedicated person.
-He wants to improve the lives of the underprivileged people of Gilgit-Baltistan.
-Owing to the lack of self-determination, GB is an impoverished region in Pakistan.
-The area has a wealth of natural resources, and this ecology provides the majority of livelihoods.
-People depend on mining, tourism, fishing, agriculture, fruit, and handicrafts for their livelihood.
-These industries are the source of income for the majority of the population.
-People depend on the government for jobs, education, transportation, and health.
-The territory lacks self-determination and has top-down decision-making.
-I...
+One of my cousins is a Chief Executive Engineer for Pakistan's Water and Power Development Authority (WAPDA), currently working in Gilgit-Baltistan (GB).
+He recently submitted a proposal to Pakistan's Ministry of Planning and Development.
+He shared insights with me about the political and bureaucratic challenges in the country.
+I would like to provide the reader with some background information on this topic.
+My cousin is a dedicated individual who aims to improve the lives of underprivileged people in Gilgit-Baltistan.
+Due to a lack of self-determination, GB is an impoverished region in Pakistan.
+The area is rich in natural resources, which are vital for the livelihoods of its residents.
+The local population relies on various industries, including mining, tourism, fishing, agriculture, fruit production, and handicrafts.
+These sectors serve as the primary sources of income for most people in the region.
+People rely on the government for jobs, education, transportation, and ...